orest22/lerna-example/packages/core/README.md

 ## Commands

-TSDX scaffolds your new library inside `/src`.

-To run TSDX, use:
+To run the package, use:

 ```bash
 npm start # or yarn start